Jump to section

 Fully implement the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 If necessary, disclose a timeline of at most three years for full implementation.
 Disclose whether you have set, or have committed to set, GHG emissions targets that are in line with the goals of the Paris Agreement –to limit global warming to well below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C –and to achieve net-zero emissions before 2050.

 Sumitomo Corporation has been supporting the final recommendations of the TCFD since March 2019.
-We have also been disclosinginformation since 2020 on our climate change-related governance, strategy, risk management, targets and KPIs in compliance with the framework recommended by the TCFD.
+We have also been disclosing information since 2020 on our climate change-related governance, strategy, risk management, targets and KPIs in compliance with the framework recommended by the TCFD.
 For more information, please see here.

 Paris-aligned GHG emissions targets